-Rachel Stonecipher is Head Writer at AccessDenied.
-A graduate of Southern Methodist University in Dallas, Texas with degrees in Anthropology and Film & Media Arts, she plans to pursue a Ph.D. in Media Studies, with interests in virtual embodiment and subjectivity.
+Rachel Stonecipher is Head Writer at AccessDenied and a graduate of Southern Methodist University in Dallas, Texas, with degrees in Anthropology and Film & Media Arts.
+In fall 2014, she will matriculate at the Annenberg School for Communication at the University of Pennsylvania, where she will pursue a Ph.D. with concentrations in critical cultural media studies, digital media, and visual communication.
 Stonecipher has completed a two-year research project on the practice and experience of migrant advocacy work on the U.S.-Mexico border.
-She is currently an interviewer and focus group moderator in two research projects through Southern Methodist University, one focused on food insecurity in North Texas and the other on child sex trafficking among tribal communities in northern New Mexico.
+She is currently lead interviewer for an SMU Department of Economics study of food insecurity in North Texas.

 Maggie Sullivan, RN, MS, FNP-BC is a family nurse practitioner at Boston Health Care for the Homeless.
 A graduate of UCSF’s Family Healthcare Nursing Program, she has provided medical care to underserved communities at the Haight Ashbury Free Clinic, Berkeley Free Clinic, St. Anthony’s Free Clinic, Mujeres Unidas y Activas, Planned Parenthood, and Tiburcio Vasquez Health Center.
 She has also completed a fellowship in farmworker health with the Migrant Clinicians Network and an internship with Partners In Health’s Institute for Health and Social Justice.
 She is lead author of “Mental Health of Undocumented Mexican Immigrants: A Review of the Literature” (Advances in Nursing Science, 2005), and contributor to OpenForum, the companion blog to Health and Human Rights: An International Journal.
 She currently co-moderates and contributes to the Global Health Delivery Project’s online global health nursing and midwifery community.